gioboa/jira-plugin/README.md

 - **Default JQL Search**
   Here you can define your default/custom JQL search (n.b: WORKING_PROJECT is the placeholder for the current working project)
 - **Enable Check Notifications**
-  You can manage your Jira **Unread** notifications inside VsCode notification center (n.b: only new Jira versions has notifications)
+  You can manage your Jira **unread** notifications inside VsCode notification center (n.b: only new Jira versions has notifications)
 - **Enable Working Issue** <br>
   Enable working issue functionality in status bar
 - **Git Integration** <br>